axlan/gdx_tactics/README.md

 # Status

-Currently working towards a demo that fleshes out most of the features of the engine.

-## Todo
-- [x] Pretty up UI with custom skin
-- [x] Make text readable in Android
-- [x] Make basic functional EnemyAi
+Finished an alpha demo of the games basic functionality.

+I implemented these high-level features:
+  * Tactical map to engage in battle
-- [x] Basic campaign menu to connect individual battles
+  * Campaign menu to connect individual battles
-- [x] Extend save/load to work for campaign or battles
-- [x] Add fog of war to battle screen
-- [x] Make property window in battle have all relevant information
-- [x] Add win and loss mechanic to give the game a goal
+  * Add win and loss mechanic to give the game a goal
-- [x] Basic battle map functionality
-- [x] Basic shared UI functionality
+  * Dialogue screen for story and instructions
-- [x] Menu for deploying troops
+  * Menu for deploying troops
-- [x] Menu for buying resources
+  * Menu for buying resources
+  * Basic functional enemy Ai
+  * Playable in Android
+  * UI with custom skin
+  * Save/load to work for campaign or battles
-- [x] Configuration for specifying units and maps
+  * Configuration for specifying units and maps
-- [x] Packing and animating sprites
+  * Packing and animating sprites

+Development is done for now unless I find folks interested in contributing.